rjacks02/Bossle/README.md

 ## Origin

-Made as a Father's Day gift 🎁 — because some dads deserve more than a card.
-This one's for a Springsteen fan who probably knows every word to *Thunder Road* and isn't afraid to prove it.
+Made as a Father's Day gift!
+Dad, this one's for you.

-Happy Father's Day, Dad. 🌹
+Happy Father's Day :)

 ---